pgEdge/lolor/README.md

 ## Limitations

-- Native large object functionality cannot be used while using LOLOR extension
+- Native large object functionality cannot be used while you are using the lolor extension.
-- Native large object migration to LOLOR feature is not available yet (TODO list)
+- Native large object migration to the lolor feature is not available yet.
-- The statements `ALTER LARGE OBJECT`, `GRANT ON LARGE OBJECT`, `COMMENT ON LARGE OBJECT` AND `REVOKE ON LARGE OBJECT` don't have support yet (TODO list)
+- lolor does not support the following statements: `ALTER LARGE OBJECT`, `GRANT ON LARGE OBJECT`, `COMMENT ON LARGE OBJECT`, and `REVOKE ON LARGE OBJECT`.